 What a powerful experience.

 Intimidated by thinking about reading that much Scripture in one day?
-Well, that’s one thing you can do on the Sabbath, which is a corporate discipline that needs restored.
+Well, that’s one thing you can do on the Sabbath, which is a corporate discipline that needs to be restored.

 Here’s my recommendation to you—and I know this feels conservative and traditional—but it’s been one of the most life-giving practices I’ve experienced on a regular basis for the last ten years of my life: